Vertebrata within Metazoa

 - It is not the earliest.
 That would be either Myllokunmyngia, the similar Haikouicthys, or Cathaymyrus from Chengjiang.

-- Based on a recent redescription by Conway-Morris and Caron, 2012, it is not quite a chordate as it lacks a post-anal tail or endostyle, and its notochord (if that's what it is) is rudimentary.
+- The most recent redescription by Mussini et al., 2024, shows that it is not quite a chordate as it lacks a post-anal tail or endostyle, and its notochord can't reliably be identified.
 Link to interpretation.

 - Chevron-shaped myomeres